Aldosee/SQL-Project-DA/README.md

 - SQL JOINS: Another powerful to combine data or rows from two or more tables based on a common field.
 For me, this is also a good combo for CTE.
 - Analysis: Answer the questions by using proper syntax and arrive at the desired query.
 With the query, it unravels a big picture to make informed decisions and actionable insights.

 📍 I am still a novice and trying my best to grasp the knowledge in becoming a data analyst.
-I continue to grow by learning tools and venturing more in this field.
+I continue to grow by learning tools and exploring more in this field.
 Thank you for taking the time to read my work and I would like to dedicate this to Mr. Luke for his expertise.
 I learned a lot from him.

 💻 You can check him here: https://www.youtube.com/@LukeBarousse